VDS vs VDC

 - You need a single server for a website, application, or service

-- You prefer predictable, fixed pricing
+- You prefer predictable, fixed monthly pricing

 Choose VDC if: